dylanpieper/ShinySurveyJS-Template/readme.md

 Create and manage your own dynamic fields table by mapping your fields to the `json_config` field in your `surveys` table as a JSON object:

--   `table_name`: The table name for the dynamic field
+-   `table_name`: The table name for the dynamic field configuration
--   `group_col`: The column name that will be used to filter the dynamic fields
+-   `group_col`: The column name for the group column
--   `select_group`: A logical for using the group column to populate the field choices in the JSON field (`true`) or defining the group in the URL query for tracking (`false`)
+-   `select_group`: A logical for using the group column to populate the choices or text in the JSON for user selection (`true`) or defining the group in the URL query for tracking (`false`)
     -   `group_id_table_name`: If `select_group` is `true`, the table name to locate the group ID column used in the query for participant tracking
     -   `group_id_col`: If `select_group` is `true`, the group ID column used in the query for participant tracking
--   `choices_col`: The column name used to populate the field choices
+-   `choices_col`: The column name for the choices to populate in the group column

 An example of the JSON configuration in the `json_config` column: